kapetacom/provider-resource-internal-web/README.md

 # Web Resource Provider
-Provides Web page and web fragment resources to the blockware eco-system.
+Provides Web page and web fragment resources to the kapeta eco-system.

 ---
-For details about Blockware Providers see:
+For details about Kapeta Providers see:

 https://github.com/blockwarecom/provider-documentation